 The next powerful ingredient is orange zest.
 Anytime you want a punch of citrus in your baking, just zest the peel.
 I added 2 teaspoons for a nice medium flavor, but if you’re feeling wild add a full tablespoon.

 To enhance the orange flavors from the orange blossom honey and the orange zest, I chose to use a floral olive oil over butter.
 This can be risky and create more moisture in the cake.
 But, with just the right amount, the flavors complimented the orange without making the cake too dense.
+I love adding olive oil to cakes for a more tender crumb.
 I was so excited when the first bite tasted smooth, then a rush of orange and light floral flavors flooded my tongue.

 Now, onto the shaping of the cake.
 The bundt cake pans I found look most like a flower blossom are the Nordic Ware Blossom, Crown, and Rose Bundt Pans.
 Either pan will work for this recipe.
 The trick is just enough batter, so the pan doesn’t completely fill all the way, lower baking temp, and a split coloration.
 Check out my tips below!